MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 **SUGGESTION:** Since we will likely have hundreds of genes, try to use a ```for``` cycle.

-To perform a species-tree inference following a supermatrix approac now we need to concatenate our single-genes alignment.
+To perform a species-tree inference following a supermatrix approach now we need to concatenate our single-gene alignments.

 ```
 AMAS.py concat -y nexus -i <SINLE_GENE_ALIGMENTS> -f fasta -d aa
 ```

-Once we concatenated the alignments we could directly run a phylogenetic analyses using the so called "super-matrix" and the partition file if we want to perfom a partition-based analyses (usually recomanded; see [here](http://www.iqtree.org/doc/Advanced-Tutorial) for a tutorial).
+Once we have concatenated the alignments we can directly run a phylogenetic analyses using the so called "super-matrix" and the partition file if we want to perfom a partition-based analyses (usually recomanded; see [here](http://www.iqtree.org/doc/Advanced-Tutorial) for a tutorial).

-Now we can use our cleaned alignment to perform a species-tree inference.

 For an unpartitioned analyses we only need the command:

 ```
 iqtree -m TESTNEW -bb 1000 -s <TRIMMED ALN> --prefix <PREFIX> -nt AUTO
 ```

 Congrats you have a species tree on which perform gene families evolutionary analyses!
+Take in mind that you can try to perform more sophisticated analyses using partition models!